kleosr/kleosr/README.md

-# Hi, I'm kleosr 👋
+# Hey, I'm Kleosr 👋

-As a **Cursor Ambassador**, I'm passionate about building with AI-first tools and shaping the future of software development.
-I approach my work with a security-conscious mindset, focused on creating robust and ethical technology.
+Cursor Ambassador · Building the future of software with AI-native tools.

+I’m deeply passionate about creating secure, thoughtful, and truly helpful technology — the kind that earns trust and actually makes developers’ lives better.

+Security isn’t an afterthought for me; it’s baked into everything I ship.

-### 📫 Let's Connect!
+### 📫 Let’s connect
-I'm always open to learning and collaboration.
-Feel free to reach out.
+Always happy to chat code, AI, security, or whatever’s on your mind.
+Drop me a message — I’d love to hear from you.